Vancouver’s New West Farmers Market is a great market in New Westminster‘s Tipperary Park in spring, summer and fall. It runs from April to November.

 TIP #1: Don’t forget to take your own reusable shopping bags.

 TIP #3: Tipperary Park is just six or so blocks up the hill from Columbia Street, which is the old part of town, and from there it’s just a couple more blocks to the Fraser River.
-Either before or after shopping, go for a walk along the waterfront and explore Westminster Quay.
+Either before or after shopping, go for a walk along the waterfront and explore the area.
 It’s a lovely place to stroll and cycle along.

 TIP #4: The market is a good place to pick up a lunch or dinner picnic to enjoy at the park or down by the river.